chensheng/wsmessenger-project/README.md

 sendWaitingMessageReliablyWithRetry(WsMessage message, String serverId, int retry)|Send message to specific server, and waiting for server's response.
 Retry specific times until receiving success response.
 Add message to pending queue when server is unavailable.

 ### Implement customized message
-Developer can implement customized message, and send between server and client.
+Developer can implement customized message, and send it between server and client.
 To implement a customized message, you should use `WsMessage` and `MessageBody`.
 The following is an example:

 Firstly, implement a customized message body.
 ```java